earlywill/Earlyworm-Pxr/README.md

 Plugin(s?) for Pixar's RenderMan.

 Provided largely as-is for the moment.
+This is a collection of various plugins I've tried to create over the years.
+Install is largely focused on Windows environment.

+Most of these were started in R23 and R24, they will likely need updates to work under newer versions of RenderMan.

 ## Install